-Today, Sicilian lemon granita and almond granita coffee from Sicily is probably the most popular: the coffee one is heavenly, especially when served with lashings of whipped cream.
+Today, Sicilian lemon granita and almond granita coffee from Sicily is probably the most popular.
+The coffee one is heavenly, especially when served with lashings of whipped cream.
 And, of course, a brioche con il tuppo!
 Do you want more Sicilian desserts?

-Delicate, light and sweet, biancomangiare (literally, “white eating” or “white food”) is not only typical of Sicily, but also of Valle d’Aosta and Sardinia.
+Delicate, light, and sweet, biancomangiare (literally, “white eating” or “white food”) is not just one of the Sicilian desserts, but also of Valle d’Aosta and Sardinia.
 However, recipes differ slightly in each region.
-In Sicily, biancomangiare is a creamy and delicate dessert, made with ground almonds, sugar, cornstarch, lemon rinds and cinnamon.
+In Sicily, biancomangiare is a creamy and delicate dessert, made with ground almonds, sugar, cornstarch, lemon rinds, and cinnamon.
 It has the consistency of a crème caramel, with a more exotic, spicy taste.

 Biancomangiare has a long story to tell: it was already famous in the Middle Ages, as its presence on Italian tables was already attested in the 12th century.
 Interestingly, it wasn’t only a dessert: savory variations of it, made with chicken, broth and lard also existed.
 Its sweet version, however, is the one we still love and enjoy.
 As it often happens, each part of the region has its own version of the basic recipe: in the Modica area, almond milk is used instead of cow milk; in Ragusa, people add honey.
 As for cannoli and granita, biancomangiare may have Arab origins, too, even though some believe it was invented by the French.